sinch/Sinch-Frontend-Assignment/README.md

 }
 ```

 **Note:** The frontend is expected to handle intermittent errors that can happen in the server in a graceful manner.
-The server implementation provided has a feature to mock such errors.
-The error rate can be changed by setting the environment variable `Sinch_Config_Mgmt_MockErrorRate`.
-The value for this should be between 0 and 1.
-For example a value of 0.5 results in ~50% of the requests produces internal server error.
-During development you can set this to 0, but when the solution is evaluated the web application should be able to handle these errors.
+The development environment has been setup so that it fairly stable but the production environment is setup so that ~50% of the requests produces internal server error.
+When the solution is evaluated the web application should be able to handle these errors.

 ## Wireframe of the UI